developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Device Central system should allow multiple pairings to the same Device Class.

-- If the value ***Single Pairing Per Device Class*** is chosen, Device Central system allows only one pairing at a time for each Bluetooth Device Class (e.g. one headset and one printer).
+- If the value ***Single Pairing Per Device Class*** is chosen, Device Central system allows only one pairing at a time for each Bluetooth Device Class (i.e. one headset and one printer).

-- If the value ***Multiple Pairings Per Device Class*** is chosen, Device Central system allows multiple pairings at a time for each Bluetooth Device Class (e.g. multiple headsets and/or multiple printers).
+- If the value ***Multiple Pairings Per Device Class*** is chosen, Device Central system allows multiple pairings at a time for each Bluetooth Device Class (i.e. multiple headsets and/or multiple printers).

 ### Device Central Configuration - Firmware Update Button